2019

 Creative Support Limited

-Concerns summary Delays in emergency calls due to lack of cordless phones, combined with triage systems requiring real-time patient information that callers remote from the patient cannot provide, risk inadequate and delayed emergency response.
+Concerns summary (AI summary) Delays in emergency calls due to lack of cordless phones, combined with triage systems requiring real-time patient information that callers remote from the patient cannot provide, risk inadequate and delayed emergency response.

 George Rogers